smcclab/smc-course/_lectures/00-intro.md

 ## step 3

-Collaborate and perform in the ANU LENS (laptop ensemble).
+Collaborate and perform in an ensemble

 - work with an ensemble of 4-5 students